Rishona9/Random_Quote_Generator/js/README.md

 Project used HTML, CSS, and JavaScript to generate a random quote after the user clicks the button

 Random quote, including source, citation (if applicable), and year (if applicable) will be displayed

+Background color will randomly change after user clicks the button